MacsiDigital/laravel-xero/README.md

 ## Filtered

-The function returns a Laravel Collection
+The filtered find function returns a Laravel Collection so you can use all the Laravel Collection magic

 ``` php
 	$xero = new \MacsiDigital\Xero\Xero;